liam-gb/phys-io/README.md

 ## Features

 - **Privacy First**: All processing happens on your device via Ollama, so no internet connection is required after set up
-- **Notes Transformed**: Converts shorthand into structured, professional correspondence
+- **Time Saving**: Converts shorthand into structured, professional correspondence
-- **Clarification System**: Identifies information gaps and asks targeted questions
+- **Clarifying**: Identifies information gaps and asks targeted questions

 ## Screenshots